usnistgov/ACE/README.md

  * `camera_stream`: A service which (if running on a linux machine) will create an RTSP stream using your webcam.
 It is commented out by default.
 Uncomment the section in the `docker-compose.yml` file in order to create the stream.
  * `object_detector`: An object detector using OpenCV's DNN object detector API and using the  ssd_mobilenet_v2 model trained on the COCO dataset.
  * `ace`: A utility container that has the ACE library installed and is not running any services.
 It's purpose is to allow you to exec into the container in order run ACE commands from within the docker-compose environment.
- * `kafka_zookeeper` and `kafka_broker`: These are Kafka services which allow the analytics to publish messages to Kafka topics.
  * `influxdb`: A time series database which can be used to store analytic results.
  * `grafana`: Browser-based UI used to visualize analytic results stored in the database.